Anti-Bribery for Sales · Module 1 of 2

 Log the US Open offer in your own words.
 Every field matters.
 A wrong value here means the entry doesn't trigger the compliance flag it should, or a defensible event gets escalated unnecessarily.
 Be specific.
 Karen will read this in five minutes.

-Erin pulls you into her office Tuesday afternoon.
-"Mike, I've read Karen's note. $6,800 over two events with the same procurement contact, in a year we just renewed with them.
+Erin pulls you in Tuesday afternoon.
+"I've read Karen's note. $6,800 across two events with the same procurement contact, in the year we renewed.
 If this goes to the board it turns a clean win into a problem.
-Three independent directors, half of whom don't know Holbrook from a hole in the ground.
 We could lose the relationship over the optics."
-She doesn't sit down.
+She doesn't sit.
 "I'm not asking you to bury it.
 I'm asking you to be commercially proportionate."

 Follow the policy.
 Notify the board.